pnorridge/Muzero-vs-aigym/README.md

 I've changed the training function so that it does more in parallel and minimises the number of transfers to the GPU.

+The network is just simple, with only fully connected layers.

 The top-level jupyter notebooks try to keep long games to a minimum as this is the slow part.
-So, Cartpole runs many games at the start when they will be short and adds when the the is a noticable improvement in performance.
+So, Cartpole runs many games at the start when they will be short and adds when there is a noticable improvement in performance.
 LunarLander just adds a new game after each training session.
 LunarLander selects games with a bias to the more recent ones.
 This attempt to keep things quick probably inhibits the convergence and further refinement would help.

 Other good resources: